Skip to article frontmatterSkip to article content

 Data are free and available to download through Vertex.
 Once the desired scene is selected, a list of files will appear on the right-hand side of the screen (or below the scene details on a narrow browser window).
 The HDF5 file, listed first, contains the science data and imagery.
 To learn more about HDF5 files, see What is HDF5?.

 Click the download icon next to the HDF5 file name to save to your computer.
 You will be prompted to sign in with your Earthdata Login (EDL) account if you have not already.
-For more information about EDL accounts, see Accessing Data Using EDL Accounts.

 Screenshot of the list of files for a single GCOV product.